Skip to main content

 It is possible members may be offered gifts in connection with their activities as officers of TPR.

 In line with DWP and government our policy for gifts and hospitality applies to TPR members.
-All offers of gifts however small and whether or not accepted should be reported to the Corporate Secretary.
+All offers of gifts however small and whether or not accepted should be reported to the Enterprise Compliance and Complaints team (EC&C).

 The following is a summary of the policy.
-If you are offered a gift please contact the corporate secretary for advice on how the policy applies:
+If you are offered a gift please contact the EC&C team for advice on how the policy applies:

 • cash should not be accepted